Pranav352/Python-Task/README.md

 2. Program displays a menu for choosing the operation.
 3. Based on the user's input, the corresponding calculation is done.
 4. The result is printed to the screen.

+## 4. 🔢 Multiplication Table Generator
+A simple Python script that prints the multiplication table for a number entered by the user.

+📋 Description
+This script:

+  - Takes an integer input from the user.

+  - Prints the multiplication table for that number from 1 to 10.

+  - Uses a for loop and Python’s f-string for clean output formatting.